smith7800/tornt/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Torrentcoin-Qt.
+You need the Qt4 run-time libraries to run tornt-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/torrentcoin-qt (GUI, 32-bit)
+- bin/32/tornt-qt (GUI, 32-bit)
-- bin/32/torrentcoind (headless, 32-bit)
+- bin/32/torntd (headless, 32-bit)
-- bin/64/torrentcoin-qt (GUI, 64-bit)
+- bin/64/tornt-qt (GUI, 64-bit)
-- bin/64/torrentcoind (headless, 64-bit)
+- bin/64/torntd (headless, 64-bit)

-See the documentation at the [Torrentcoin Wiki](http://torrentcoin.info) for help and more information.
+See the documentation at the [tornt Wiki](http://tornt.info) for help and more information.